When is the Best Time to Visit the Egyptian Pyramids in 2026?

 Pyramids of Giza

-Pyramids are the most iconic landmark in Egypt.
-Over 4000 years, the pyramids of Giza have amazed the world.
+The pyramids are the most iconic landmarks in Egypt.
+For over 4,000 years, the pyramids of Giza have amazed the world.
 Near Cairo, these triangular sculptures are the tombs of eminent Pharaohs.

-The architectural concepts of these ancient pyramids have always been a wonder of the world, even in the modern technical world of today.
+The architectural concepts of these ancient pyramids have always been a wonder of the world, even in today’s modern technical world.

-The Sphinx is a stone-arched lion-shaped body with a human head situated with the Pharaohs’ tomb, made out of sandstone.
+The Sphinx is a sandstone lion-shaped body with a human head, situated with the Pharaohs’ tombs.
 The Sphinx represents Ra-Horakhty, the ancient Egyptian god.
 They believed he stayed with the pyramid to protect the ancient kings and queens.

 Egyptian Pyramid Facts

-The pyramids were built in the ancient period when Egypt was influential and the most powerful civilization in the world.
+The pyramids were built during the ancient period, when Egypt was influential and the world’s most powerful civilization.
 This magnificent scale reflects the autocracy of the pharaohs, the kings of ancient Egypt.

 The pyramids were built over 4000 years ago, between 2550 and 2490 BC.
 There are about 138 pyramids in Egypt.
 Among them, the largest one is ‘The Pyramid of Khufu.’
 It is also known as ‘The Great Pyramid of Giza.’
 The pyramid’s height is about 480 ft, the tallest among all.
-The pyramids were built of limestone, and the base was always square.
+The pyramids were built of limestone, and their bases were always square.

 Why were the pyramids built?